pinkertoncs/website/content/cp1/notes/unit-02/p1-calculators.md

 ### 7. Change

-In the provided template file ```change.py```, write a python program that will ask for a price and the amount of given currency and will output (print) the numbers of 20s, 10s, 5s, 1s, .25s, ,10s, .05s, and .01s
+Design and write a python program that will ask for a price and the amount of given currency and will output (print) the numbers of 20s, 10s, 5s, 1s, .25s, ,10s, .05s, and .01s

 - Input
     - price